 etiquette, flight operating times, marine vessel operation and other areas of tour operation.

-if they cause a traffic buildup.
+they cause a traffic buildup.
 Tours on trails are not to exceed a certain size.
-Flightseeing tours are limited to certain flight
+Flightseeing tours are limited

-patterns and operating times.
-Marine tours are to be sensitive toward marine life and local residents who may be within earshot
+and operating times.
+Marine tours are to be sensitive toward marine life and local residents who may be

 reported by another TBMP member or by a member of the community.

-in Juneau.
-During the summer season, the hotline is staffed by an administrator who takes calls, creates reports and makes
+Juneau.
+During the summer season, the hotline is staffed by an administrator who takes calls, creates

 evidence that TBMP is fulfilling its mission.